MaZe3D/CantStop/README.md

 ## Build process
 The build process is done via the MinGW-64 Compiler within a Linux environment.
 To build on Windows you need a running version of WSL to cross-compile the code.
-The following example is done with a Ubuntu 22.04 LTS Instance in WSL2.
+The following example is done with an Ubuntu 22.04 LTS Instance in WSL2.
 ### Dependencies
 The Dependencies for this Software are the following:
+- `build-essential`,
-- `build-essential`
+- `git`
 - `mingw-w64-x86-64-dev`
 - `libsdl2-dev`
 - `libsdl2-image-dev`